 It’s time for your first pap smear, and you’re beyond nervous.
 I’m sure you’ve had friends and family share their experiences.
 Yet, you’re still scared, which is totally okay.
-The purpose of this series is to increase your awareness about gynecological health.
+The purpose of this series is to increase your awareness of gynecological health.
 This way, you’ll know what to expect and will feel confident taking charge of your health.

 However, knowing what to expect still won’t erase the fact that your first pap smear is awkward.
 Honestly, I don’t think there’s ever a point in time when they’re not embarrassing.
 I mean, you’re lying on an exam table half-naked while a doctor provides a vaginal exam.
 Yeah, it’s awkward.
 As promised in the last post today, we’ll focus on the pap smear test and why it’s important.

 To be brief, a pap smear is a test that looks for abnormal cervical cells and precancerous cells that may indicate cervical cancer.
 Making the pap smear a powerful screening tool for the early detection of cervical cancer.
 As discussed in the prior post, the pap smear is a part of the well-woman exam and depending on whether you’re sexually active or not, you can choose to test for sexually transmitted infections (STIs).
 See Well-Woman Exam Expectations You Should Have For Your First Exam To Make It Easier to better understand this examination.

 Generally, it’s recommended women 21 and older receive their first pap smear.
 Regardless if you’re sexually active or not.
 Additionally, it’s recommended to have a pap smear every 2-3 years.
 However, there are instances in which you may need a pap smear earlier than this.
 If you’re experiencing debilitating painful periods that cause nausea, vomiting, diarrhea, and cramps that don’t respond to medication.
 Your doctor may recommend a pelvic exam.